-It’s that time of year again, when it’s dark at 2pm and colourful lights and Christmas music assault the senses.
-But fear not, as we have a list of films to keep you warm and cosy at home but still celebrate the holiday spirit with some spooky Christmas-themed horror movies from around the world.
+It’s that time of year again when it’s dark at 2 pm and colourful lights and Christmas music assault the senses.
+But fear not, as we have a list of films to keep you warm and cozy at home but still celebrate the holiday spirit with some spooky Christmas-themed horror movies from around the world.
 Here are some of our choices for the best Christmas horror for you this season!

 Treevenge (2008) by Jason Eisener